-TO: NIAGARA CATHOLIC DISTRICT SCHOOL BOARD COMMITTEE OF THE WHOLE MEETING FEBRUARY 14, 2017
+TO: NIAGARA CATHOLIC DISTRICT SCHOOL BOARD POLICY COMMITTEE MEETING FEBRUARY 14, 2017

-TITLE: STUDENT SUSPENSION POLICY NO. 302.6.4
+TITLE: FOR RECOMMENDATION TO COMMITTEE OF THE WHOLE STUDENT SUSPENSION POLICY NO. 302.6.4

-THAT the Committee of the Whole recommend that the Niagara Catholic District School Board approve the Student Suspension Policy No. 302.6.4, as presented.
+THAT the Policy Committee recommend to the Committee of the Whole approval of the Student Suspension Policy No. 302.6.4, as presented.

-Prepared by: Presented by: Recommended by: Date: Lee Ann Forsyth-Sells, Superintendent of Education Policy Committee Policy Committee February 14, 2017
+Prepared by:Lee Ann Forsyth-Sells, Superintendent of EducationPresented by:Lee Ann Forsyth-Sells, Superintendent of EducationDate:February 14, 2017